Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### Your company has a hybrid cloud between Azure and Azure Stack.
 The company uses Azure DevOps for its CI/CD pipelines.
 Some applications are built by using Erlang and Hack.
 You need to ensure that Erlang and Hack are supported as part of the build strategy across the hybrid cloud.
 The solution must minimize management overhead.
 What should you use to execute the build pipeline?

-- [ ] AzureDevOps self-hosted agents on Azure DevTest Labs virtual machines.
+- [ ] Azure DevOps self-hosted agents on Azure DevTest Labs virtual machines.
-- [x] AzureDevOps self-hosted agents on virtual machine that run on Azure Stack.
+- [x] Azure DevOps self-hosted agents on virtual machine that run on Azure Stack.
-- [ ] AzureDevOps self-hosted agents on Hyper-V virtual machines
+- [ ] Azure DevOps self-hosted agents on Hyper-V virtual machines.
-- [ ] a Microsoft-hosted agent.
+- [ ] Microsoft-hosted agent.

 ### You plan to create an image that will contain a .NET Core application.
 You have a Dockerfile file that contains the following code.
 You need to ensure that the image is as small as possible when the image is built.
 Which line should you modify in the file?